flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 Frame Select allows you to select the airframe-type of your drone.
 You are provided with several predefined options of multi-copter and fixed wing configurations.
 These configurations are further subdivided based on the make of the drone.

-Depending upon the actual frame of your drone, select the airframe and click on Save and Reboot to reboot FlytPOD.
+Depending upon the actual frame of your drone, select the airframe and click on Save and Reboot to reboot FlytOS.

-.. note:: Only FlytPOD will reboot after clicking on Save and Reboot.
-FlytConsole is not rebooted and will continue working.
+.. _Motor_config:

 Motor Configuration
 """""""""""""""""""

 Motor Configuration lets you calibrate the ESCs and test the motors attached to your drone.

+.. _ESC_calibration:

 ESC Calibration
 +++++++++++++++